RajanyaSaha-27/Groqlone/README.md

 # Groqlone
-A simple RAG (Retrieval-Augmented Generation) chatbot for educational demonstrations.
+A simple RAG (Retrieval-Augmented Generation) chatbot for learning.

 ## Features
 - Chat interface for asking questions about course content